πŸ›οΈGovAuctions

 Are government auctions legitimate?

 Yes.
 Government surplus auctions are run by official government agencies (GSA, state surplus programs, municipalities) to dispose of property they no longer need.
-Items include vehicles, electronics, equipment, furniture, and more.
+Items include vehicles, electronics, heavy equipment, office furniture, and more.
 Anyone can register and bid.

 How much can you save at government auctions?